ictsuzuki/mediaLabInterview/README.md

 npm run report
 ```

-You should be able to see in your we bbrowser an html report.
+You should be able to see in your web browser an html report.